calebstein1/Splitjoiner/README.md

 ## Purpose

 Splitloader is meant to make my life easier.
-I manage the Youtube page for my church (check it out [here](https://www.youtube.com/@stelizabethorthodoxpoulsbo)!), and so this is simply meant to eliminate the manual steps of concatenating the video files our GoPro produces and doing the upload by using Google's Youtube API.
+I manage the YouTube page for my church (check it out [here](https://www.youtube.com/@stelizabethorthodoxpoulsbo)!), and so this is simply meant to eliminate the manual steps of concatenating the video files our GoPro produces and doing the upload by using Google's YouTube API.

 ## Architecture